Helping Golden

 to the South of Scotland Golden Eagle Project

-The South of Scotland Golden Eagle Project aims to reinforce the small, isolated and vulnerable population of Golden Eagles in the Scottish Borders and Dumfries & Galloway.
+The South of Scotland Golden Eagle Project has reinforced the small, isolated and vulnerable population of Golden Eagles in the Scottish Borders and Dumfries & Galloway.

-Funded by Heritage Lottery and LEADER Scottish Borders and D&G, the project aims to bring together all countryside users to ensure the wellbeing and successful future of the Golden Eagle in the South of Scotland and to secure a place for this iconic symbol of wilderness and freedom for future generations to come.
+Funded by Heritage Lottery and LEADER Scottish Borders and D&G, the project has brought together all countryside users to ensure the wellbeing and successful future of the Golden Eagle in the South of Scotland and to secure a place for this iconic symbol of wilderness and freedom for future generations to come.

 GOLDEN EAGLES